'A 29yo in an 89yo's body': Kiwi model's warning after breast implant illness

 "I just kept thinking no, it can't be that.
 I just kept looking everywhere else to try to figure out what else it could possibly be because I didn't want to take away my looks."

-Her fiance Joshua Antonio Williams, who is also her personal trainer, called her "a 29-year-old living in an 89-year-old's body".
+Her fiance Joshua Antonio Williams, who is also her personal trainer and business partner, called her "a 29-year-old living in an 89-year-old's body".

 "Some days she can't get out of bed and she can't walk and she can't bend over."